blowdart/idunno.Bluesky/docs/gettingStarted.md

 All the supported Bluesky operations are contained in the `BlueskyAgent` class, which takes care of session management for you.

-Most requests to Bluesky are made over [HTTP](https://docs.bsky.app/docs/category/http-reference) and the results are wrapped up in an `HttpResult` instance, which contains any successful result returned, along with the `200 - Ok` status code, or an HTTP status code indicating an error, and, optionally, some error details.
-More detailed information on error handling can be found in [Error Handling](#errorHandling)
+Most requests to Bluesky are made over [HTTP](https://docs.bsky.app/docs/category/http-reference) and the results are wrapped up in an `HttpResult` instance, which contains the HTTP status code returned by the API, and any result or error returned.
+More information on error handling can be found in [Error Handling](#errorHandling)

 ## <a name="connecting">Connecting to Bluesky</a>